josesilveiraa/kurrency/README.md

 ## What's Kurrency?

-It's a second-economy plugin for Spigot servers under construction.
+Kurrency is a second-economy plugin for Spigot servers under construction.

+## Disclaimer

+I didn't test the plugin, I'll do it when I have more time, don't use it.